jdecaron/c19coalition/_posts/2020-06-30-c19-coalition-volunteer-highlight-mary-robertson.md

 ***What made you interested in volunteering with C19 Coalition?***

 During a time where more individuals have a bit more free time, volunteering seemed to be a good way to spend my time.
 C19 Coalition was the first that got back to me.
 The team was very prompt, responsive, coordinated quickly.
-Although that may not seem like the best response to this question, it is important to work within a team that is quick in this everchanging climate.
+Although that may not seem like the best response to this question, it is important to work within a team that is quick in this ever changing climate.